Alschematix/StudyProject/ewp/README.md

 ## Getting Started

-Before anything, make sure you have the correct dependencies installed by running:
+First, make sure you are in the ewp directory:

+Then install any missing dependencies:

 ```bash
 npm install